uber-archive/makisu/README.md

 ## Makisu on Kubernetes

-Makisu makes it super easy to build images from a github repository inside Kubernetes.
+Makisu makes it easy to build images from a github repository inside Kubernetes.
 The overall design is that a single Pod (or Job) gets created with a builder/worker container that will perform the build, and a sidecar container that will clone the repo and use the
 `makisu-client` to trigger the build in the sidecar container.